christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

   .reduce(sum, 0)
 ```

 But if you take a look at your application.
 How much of it can really be expressed as a pure function?
 How much of it is really about transforming values, which pure functions traditionally do?
 I would suggest most of your code is not about transforming values, but running side effects.
-You do http requests, DOM manipulation, websockets, local storage, workers, state changes etc. That is what application development is all about, at least on the web.
+You do http requests, DOM manipulation, websockets, local storage, workers, application state changes etc. That is what application development is all about, at least on the web.

 ## Side effects
 Typically we refer to side effects as: